 Assign a Key Vault access policy

-A Key Vault access policy determines whether a given service principal, namely an application or user group, can perform different operations on Key Vault secrets, keys, and certificates.
-You can assign access policies using the Azure portal, the Azure CLI (this article), or Azure PowerShell.
+A Key Vault access policy determines whether a given security principal, namely a user, application or user group, can perform different operations on Key Vault secrets, keys, and certificates.
+You can assign access policies using the Azure portal, the Azure CLI, or Azure PowerShell.

 Key vault supports up to 1024 access policy entries, with each entry granting a distinct set of permissions to a particular security principal.
 Because of this limitation, we recommend assigning access policies to groups of users, where possible, rather than individual users.
 Using groups makes it much easier to manage permissions for multiple people in your organization.
 For more information, see Manage app and resource access using Azure Active Directory groups